bmorri13/fastapi_multistage_starwars_api_wrapper/README.md

-# Python Multistage Container Build for Star Wars API
+# Fastapi Multistage Container Build for Star Wars API

 This repository contains a Flask application that serves data from the Star Wars API (SWAPI).
 It demonstrates the use of a multistage Docker container build to create a lightweight, secure final image.